All Products

 }

-You can configure the parameters in the preceding code based on the parameter description in the following table.
-For more information about other parameters, see Connect an AMQP client to IoT Platform.
+Configure the parameters in the preceding code as described in the following table.
+For more information, see Connect an AMQP client to IoT Platform.

 Important